input-output-hk/ouroboros-leios/Logbook.md

 * We need data on validation time -> relationship b/w block size/exec budget -> waht's the time budget
 * Build an integrated spreadsheet to explore the "resources space"
 * Communicate resources model to the community

+### Rust simulation

+* First pass at input block generation and header propagation
+* PR open with the above

 ## 2024-10-14